This is a list of all the things that I use to be productive day-to-day. It's inspired by this page.

 Website: Dell 32 Curved Gaming Monitor - S3220DGF

 I replaced my old ultrawidescreen monitor with this.
 It has a more common aspect ratio, a more stable stand, and much better refresh rate.
 Besides that, it also "announces" itself properly, meaning that macOS actually recognizes its capabilities.
-I have two of them - one for my Mac, and one for my gaming PC.
+I have three of them - one for my Mac, one for my work Mac, and one for my gaming PC.

 Website: Beautyrest Platinum Sofil Bonded Leather Executive Chair, Black (49404B)